A: Bert Assirati

 Wrestling historian Mike Hallinan, the foremost authority on Assirati, told Wrestling Heritage,

 "When Bert Assirati returned from his three year tour of the Far East, India, Pakistan, and South Africa he was faced with a huge tax bill, and with Joint Promotions not wishing to use him was forced to work for the independents.
 To supplement his income he decided to start his own promotions, and a chance meeting with Jack Taylor led to them forming ASTA Promotions.
-They put on shows the length and breath of the country, using top quality wrestlers, with Assirati as top of the bill.
+They put on shows the length and breadth of the country, using top quality wrestlers, with Assirati as top of the bill.
 The match that drew the largest crowds were the matches between Assirati and the Polish champion Eugene Stezycki, which always ended in a blood bath.
 Other great matches pitted Assirati against Bill Benny, Ed Bright, Alec Nuttall, Charlie Scott, Prince Kumali, Ernst Schmidt, Don Steadman, Johnny Peters, etc...."

 By the 1960s the world had changed and there was no place in the world of professional wrestling for the likes of Bert Assirati.
 In 1960 the British Wrestling Federation, a grouping of the main independent promoters, withdrew their recognition of Assirati's British title claim.